Colophon

 - Repo: GitHub (images in LFS).

-- Deployment: Currently manually triggered from the command line, using rsync via bash scripts.
+- Deployment: Manually triggered from the command line, using rsync via bash scripts.

 - IDE: Either Webstorm or vim depending on the context.